 - explaining that you can’t give exemptions without evidence of genuine medical contraindications, and

-- using the NSW Government’s Contraindication Form as a tool to demonstrate that the patient does not have the medical grounds for exemption.
+- using the Australian Immunisation Register (AIR) immunisation medical exemption form (IM011) as a checklist tool to demonstrate that the patient does not have the medical grounds for exemption.

 Talking through the patient’s fears and anxieties about the COVID-19 vaccines can give you an opportunity to correct any misinformation that is influencing their vaccine hesitancy.